kurttheviking/softmax-js/README.md

 npm run coverage
 ```

-**Note:** tests against stochastic methods (e.g. `algorithm.select()`) are inherently tricky to test with deterministic assertions.
+**Note:** Tests against stochastic methods (e.g. `Algorithm#select`) are inherently tricky to test with deterministic assertions.
 The approach here is to iterate across a semi-random set of conditions to verify that each run produces valid output.
-So, strictly speaking, each call to `npm test` is executing a slightly different test suite.
-At some point, the test suite may be expanded to include a more robust test of the distribution's properties &ndash; though because of the number of runs required, would be triggered with an optional flag.
+As a result, each test suite run encounters slightly different execution state.
+In the future, the test suite should be expanded to include a more robust test of the distribution's properties &ndash; though because of the number of runs required, should be triggered with an optional flag.

-## Contribute
+### Contribute

 PRs are welcome!
 For bugs, please include a failing test which passes when your PR is applied.
 [Travis CI](https://travis-ci.org/kurttheviking/softmax-js) provides on-demand testing for commits and pull requests.

-## Caveat emptor

-This implementation relies on the [native Math.random()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random) which uses a seeded "random" number generator.
-In addition, the underlying calculations often encounter extended floating point numbers.
-Arm selection is therefore subject to JavaScript's floating point precision limitations.
-For general information about floating point issues see the [floating point guide](http://floating-point-gui.de).

-While these factors generally do not impede common application, I would consider the implementation suspect in an academic setting.